dirtydancing/anduril-tikz-diagram/README.md

 It is created with [TikZ](https://github.com/pgf-tikz/pgf) for [LaTex](https://www.latex-project.org/).
-This leverages the flexibility that LaTeX offers, and it produces a human-friendly source document (and human-friendly Git diffs) because the TEX source file consists of plain text.
+This leverages the flexibility that LaTeX offers, and it produces a human-friendly source document, as well as human-friendly Git diffs, because the TEX source file consists of plain text.

 To accomodate both Andúril newcomers and experienced users, the brightness ramp takes center stage, literally in the center of the page.
 From there, you can